 What is a tonsil stone?

-Small chunks of food or debris can get caught in the gaps of your tonsil.
+Small chunks of food or debris can get caught in the gaps of your tonsil are commonly referred to as tonsil stones.
 Keck Medicine compares the tonsil to a sponge – containing plenty of holes and crevices.

 When these pieces harden, they form temporary calcium deposits.
 Often times patients only become aware of the presence of a tonsil stone after suffering from persistent bad breath or swelling in their tonsils.